 The first Oxford College of the modern era, Keble College was founded in memory of John Keble (1792-1866), well known for his best-selling Christian verse and a key member of the so-called Oxford Movement which sought to recover the Catholic heritage of the Church of England.
 The College’s aim was to make an Oxford education available to ‘gentlemen wishing to live economically,’ an early attempt to broaden the social depth of the student body.
 The College was originally strongly Anglican in its ethos, but not narrowly confessional in large part due to its first Warden (the head of the College), the youthful Edward Talbot, who encouraged the teaching of science and had no problems with the theory of evolution.
 He was also a strong supporter of women’s education, and a leading light behind the foundation of Lady Margaret Hall.

 Housing & Dining

-Meals are served in the College Dining Hall, constructed in 1618.
+Meals are served in the College Dining Hall.
 The meal plan includes five dinners—Sunday through Thursday nights—and breakfast seven days per week.
-This plan includes the weekly High Table Nights on Tuesdays, which all students attend, and the Balcony Dinners on Mondays, which each student attends once during the summer.
+This plan includes the weekly High Table Nights on Tuesdays, which all students attend.
 On Friday and Saturday, breakfast is the only meal provided, leaving students free to eat out in Oxford, or, if they wish, wherever they travel that weekend.
 Oxford abounds in delightful yet affordable small restaurants, cafes, and pubs.
 Cooking is not permitted in student rooms, but refrigerators in each room make it possible for students to keep beverages and prepared food for sandwiches or snacks.
 Sandwiches, salads, and other reasonably priced take-out items are readily available in nearby shops.